scale-tone/scale-tone.github.io/_posts/2017-09-18-memoization-tricks.md

 So, is there a way to protect ourselves from such unexpected behavior?
 Or at least to provide a clear warning whenever someone tries to misuse our memoization method?

 To figure that out let's take a closer look at the requirements for those parameter types.
-In other words, let's determine the required and sufficient set of conditions for a type, that can be safely used for parameters of that memoizable method.
-And it's actually pretty simple: we store parameters and cached results in a **Dictionary\<TKey, TValue\>** (more precisely, in a **ConcurrentDictionary\<TKey, TValue\>**), therefore the parameter type should be able to propely act as a **Dictionary** key.
+In other words, let's determine the required and sufficient set of conditions for a type, that can be safely used for parameters of our memoizable method.
+And it's actually pretty simple: we store parameters and cached results in a **Dictionary\<TKey, TValue\>** (more precisely, in a **ConcurrentDictionary\<TKey, TValue\>**), therefore the parameter type should be able to act as a **Dictionary** key.
 And to be a proper **Dictionary** key, a type should properly implement [Equals()](https://msdn.microsoft.com/en-us/library/bsc2ak47(v=vs.110).aspx) and [GetHashCode()](https://msdn.microsoft.com/en-us/library/system.object.gethashcode(v=vs.110).aspx) methods.
 Value types do implement those methods properly (btw. did you know, that `123.GetHashCode() == 123` ?), as well as e.g. **string** type.
-But custom reference types, they, of course, by default inherit the implementation from **object**.
+But custom reference types, they by default inherit the implementation from **object**.
 Which is no good for us because, as you know, two different object instances are never equal to each other.
-So, in order to be valid parameters for a memoizable method, custom reference types need to implement those two methods in some more meaningful way.
-How do we check that they do?
+So, in order to be a valid parameter for a memoizable method, custom reference type needs to implement those two methods in some more meaningful way.
+How do we check that it does?

 Well, of course, it would be hard to automatically check, that an arbitrary class implements [Equals()](https://msdn.microsoft.com/en-us/library/bsc2ak47(v=vs.110).aspx) and  [GetHashCode()](https://msdn.microsoft.com/en-us/library/system.object.gethashcode(v=vs.110).aspx) _properly_.
 But what we can do - is to check, that the class _overrides_ those methods, by comparing [MethodInfo](https://msdn.microsoft.com/en-us/library/system.reflection.methodinfo(v=vs.110).aspx)'s: